leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

  * Buenos Aires is the capital of South Korea
  * All birds can fly

-On the other hand, nonsense statements that don't even make sense are not propositions.
+On the other hand, nonsense statements are not propositions.
 None of the following are propositions:

  * 1 + green = ice cream